 \begin{example}(\textbf{RPS with non-negative payoff for ties}) Consider the RPS game as discussed in \autoref{example:rps_game}.
 We set the game parameters to be $\mathpzc{l} = 0, \mathpzc{w} = 2$ and vary the tie payoff parameter $\varsigma \in [1, \mathpzc{w}) = [1, 2)$ to induce different VS properties on the NE $x^\star = (x^p)_{p \in \mathcal{N}}, x^p = (1/3, 1/3, 1/3)$.
 We simulate both MD and MD2 at initial conditions $z(0) = ^\top, \xi(0) = \mathbf{0}$. $\gamma, \beta, \alpha$ are kept as $1$.

 We begin by contrasting the continuous-time MD and MD2.
 For $\varsigma = 1$, this game is merely monotone, $x^\star$ is globally merely VS, MD2 converges by \autoref{thm:main} while MD diverges (\autoref{fig:rps_varsigma_1}).
-For $\varsigma = 1.1$, the game is $0.1$-weakly monotone, but since $x^\star$ is only $0.1$-weak VSS therefore it can be considered a ``nearly" mere VSS.
-By \autoref{remark:weakly_VSS_1} and \autoref{remark:weakly_VSS_2}, MD2 still converges while MD approaches a heteroclinic orbit (\autoref{fig:rps_varsigma_1_1}).
+For $\varsigma = 1.1$, the game is $0.1$-weakly monotone, but since $x^\star$ is only $0.1$-weak VSS therefore it can be considered a nearly mere VSS (see \autoref{remark:weak_vss}).
+In this case, MD2 still converges while MD approaches a heteroclinic orbit (\autoref{fig:rps_varsigma_1_1}).

 It is useful to also examine the advantage of MD2 over time-averaged MD (MDA).
 While MDA does converge for $\varsigma = 1$ towards the mere VSS, when the equilibrium becomes just slightly weak ($\varsigma = 1.1$), it no longer converges and instead approaches a Shapley triangle \cite{Unstable_Equilibria} (\autoref{fig:rps_varsigma_1_1_time_average}).
 This shows time-averaging is in general not a panacea to non-convergence.